yawnoc/phd-thesis/README.md

 Unfortunately, different installations will produce different PDF output, as demonstrated by the experiment at [yawnoc/reproducible-latex].
-Nevertheless, identical output *should* be observed between installations belonging to the same group, for the following groups of TeX Live installations:
+Nevertheless, for the following groups of TeX Live installations, identical output *should* be observed between listed installations belonging to the same group:

 - <b>Group 1: TeX Live 2019 Debian</b>
   * Debian 10 (aarch64) texlive-full 2018.20190227-2